info-201b-sp24/final-project-DannnyZhou/README.md

-# Title of Your Final Project Here
+# Climate Chronicles: Decoding the Impact of Industrialization on Global Weather Patterns
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Your names here
+Authors: Lawrence Xu, Shilin Zhou, Vivivan Wu, Hai Guo

 For the Final Project -- Data Wrangling, add the following to this code repository: